-The proceeds will be used to provide support to our existing portfolio companies and to enable us to take advantage of new investment opportunities.
-Details of share allotments made during the year can be found in notes 14 and 18 respectively.
+The proceeds are being used to provide support to our existing portfolio companies and to enable us to take advantage of new investment opportunities.
+The first allotment of the shares under the Offer was on 2 December 2022.
+Details of share allotments made during and after the financial year end can be found in notes 15 and 19 respectively.